- About WES

 - The Isabel Hardwich Medal is presented to WES members who have made an outstanding contribution above the call of duty to the Society over a sustained period.

-- IET Diamond Scholarships for undergraduates
+- IET Grants for Undergraduates

 - STEM Education Grants - a useful list of education grants and schemes.